zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 no alternative owner is found.

 #### Endorse a 3rd party fork
-Project is continued in a fork by a 3rd party, due to copyright law, this 3rd party can not be a Zalando employee.
-The project readme is updated to point users toward this fork for updates.
+The project is continued in a fork by a 3rd party, which due to copyright law can not be a Zalando employee.
+The project's readme is updated to point users toward this fork for updates.
-Any distribution (such as a package manager) can be transfered, as long as it does not include the Zalando name.
+Any distribution (such as a package manager) can be transferred, as long as it does not include the Zalando name.

 #### Transfer project ownership to 3rd party
 Ownership and maintainership is transferred to a 3rd party via a legal document outlining the